-tic build-up at the concave-to-convex transition region has obviously to do with collision of dislocation glides along the basic glide system (figure 11b).
-Once they are formed they follow the propagating interface through the whole crystal (see figure 11a).
-Even a multi-grain interface, typical for crystallization of mc-Si ingots, consists of re-entrant corners (nooks) even between misoriented grains.
-In fact, the majority of the dislocations found in mc-Si are nucleated at grain boundaries close to the solid-liquid interface [40].
+Type ii) bunching is very often observed when concave fluid-solid interfaces [48] or crystallization fronts with regions of re-entrant angles (due to cellular morphology [32]) are acting during growth.
+The characteristic build-up at the concave-to-convex transition region has obviously to do with collision of dislocation glides along the basic glide system (Figure 11b).
+Once they are formed they follow the propagating interface through the whole crystal (Figure 11a).
+Even a multi-grain interface, typical for crystallization of mc-Si ingots, consists of reentrant corners (nooks) even between misoriented grains.
+In fact, the majority of the dislocations found in mc-Si are nucleated at grain boundaries close to the solid-liquid interface [35].
 Even constitutional supercooling can generate cellular interface morphology with alternating vales.
 As was shown in ch.
 2 the preferred dislocation propagation directions are mostly normal to the growing interface.
 Thus, at concave regions the dislocation lines are bended into the vale center forming here strung-out bundled veins which follow the crystallization front.
 Generally, it is proved experimentally by monocrystalline growth that bunching is reduced with flat-to-slightly-convex interface design without any concave parts.

 When large-angle grain boundaries are presented dislocation pile-up can be obtained as has been listed in ch.
-2. If a series of dislocations with the same Burgers vector all lying in the same slip plane meet such a hard obstacle like grain boundary mostly the dislocations pileup behind the leading dislocation.
+2. If a series of dislocations with the same Burgers vector all lying in the same slip plane meet such a hard obstacle like grain boundary mostly the dislocations pile-up behind the leading dislocation.
 A large long-range stress is produced at the head of the pile-up increasing with involved dislocation number.
 It can cause dislocation multiplication by cross slip of screw dislocations held up at obstacles such as precipitates and forming thus a dislocation gnarl.
-For instance, a near screw aggregation was ascertained at the grain boundary in mechanically loaded titanium [55].
+For instance, a near screw aggregation was ascertained at the grain boundary in mechanically loaded titanium [49].
 The high-resolution electron backscatter diffraction revealed a maximum stress at the leading dislocation of 500 MPa much more than would demand for dislocation multiplication.
-Quite similar effect has been observed in mc-Si ingots [40, 56].

-Another concept couples dislocation bunching in cyclically stressed metals with oscillating strain [57] leading to the question: could convective fluctuations play a similar affecting role at crystal growth?
+Another concept couples dislocation bunching in cyclically stressed metals with oscillating strain [50] (see Fig. 12) leading to the question: could convective fluctuations play a similar affecting role at crystal growth?
 Further studies are necessary to clarify this question.
-It is noteworthy that thermal, elastical and structural parameter fluctuations can play a crucial role.
-As was recently summarized by Kubin [8], the plastic flow is not uniform at a fine scale.
+Generally, thermal, elastical and structural parameter fluctuations can play a crucial role.
+As was recently summarized by Kubin [6], the plastic flow is not uniform at a fine scale.
 The inhomogeneous release of elastic energy gives rise to the emission of acoustic waves (avalanches) interplaying with stored sessile dislocations and micro obstacles (e.g. precipitates).
 As a result in the course of cooling down sporadic clouded dislocation patterns are frozen up.